homuler/MediaPipeUnityPlugin/README.md

 }
 ```

+For more detailed usage, see [the API Overview](https://github.com/homuler/MediaPipeUnityPlugin/wiki/API-Overview) page or the tutorial on [the Getting Started page](https://github.com/homuler/MediaPipeUnityPlugin/wiki/Getting-Started).

 ## :hammer_and_wrench: Installation

 This repository does not contain required libraries (e.g. `libmediapipe_c.so`, `Google.Protobuf.dll`, etc), so you **need to build them** first.\